microsoft/WindowsAppSDK/specs/PushNotifications/ToastNotifications-spec.md

 namespace Microsoft.Windows.ToastNotifications
 {
     [experimental]
     // The Shell asset details for Unpackaged App Registrations runtimeclass ToastAssets
     {
-        // Initialize using Shell assets like DisplayName and iconPath ToastAssets(String displayName, Windows.Foundation.Uri iconPath);
+        // Initialize using Shell assets like DisplayName and iconPath ToastAssets(String displayName, Windows.Foundation.Uri iconUri);

         // The App friendly DisplayName for the toast in Action Centre String DisplayName { get; };

-        // The full file path for the icon image Windows.Foundation.Uri IconPath { get; };
+        // The full file path for the icon image Windows.Foundation.Uri IconUri { get; };
     }

     [experimental]